 In many situations, it is useful to have a way to describe the location of an individual score within its distribution.
 One approach is the percentile rank.
 The percentile rank of a score is the percentage of scores in the distribution that are lower than that score.
-Consider, for example, the distribution in Table 12.1 "Frequency Table Showing a Hypothetical Distribution of Scores on the Rosenberg Self-Esteem Scale".
+Consider, for example, the distribution in Table 12.1.
 For any score in the distribution, we can find its percentile rank by counting the number of scores in the distribution that are lower than that score and converting that number to a percentage of the total number of scores.
-Notice, for example, that five of the students represented by the data in Table 12.1 "Frequency Table Showing a Hypothetical Distribution of Scores on the Rosenberg Self-Esteem Scale" had self-esteem scores of 23.
+Notice, for example, that five of the students represented by the data in Table 12.1 had self-esteem scores of 23.
 In this distribution, 32 of the 40 scores (80%) are lower than 23.
 Thus each of these students has a percentile rank of 80.
 (It can also be said that they scored "at the 80th percentile.")
 Percentile ranks are often used to report the results of standardized tests of ability or achievement.
 If your percentile rank on a test of verbal ability were 40, for example, this would mean that you scored higher than 40% of the people who took the test.